 - Explain all procedures clearly and carefully, and their purpose, before starting them

 Prevents aggressive behavior and suspicion.
 Promotes cooperation and compliance.
 Helps develop trust.

-Helps client develop more positive coping skills for dealing with delusions, suspicions and fears
+Helps the client develop more positive coping skills for dealing with delusions, suspicions, and fears

-Help client develop relationships and more positive interactions with others.
-Helps reorient client to reality.
+Help clients develop relationships and more positive interactions with others.
+Helps reorient the client to reality.
 Forcing them to participate may trigger paranoia that you are trying to trick or trap them.

 Antipsychotic medications may be given to manage delusions and behaviors.
 Monitor for adverse reactions.

 - Offer praise and encouragement for accomplishments of tasks